malis-course/MALIS/exercises/00-setup/python.md

-# Setting up a Python environment
+# Setting up a local Python environment

 All the exercises, demos and labs are coded in Python and they are run using Jupyter notebooks.
 This tutorial describes the necessary steps needed to setup a Python environment in your computer.